Carnival of Venice with Kids: Mask-Making Workshops and Best Viewing Spots

 Ca' Macana (Dorsoduro)

 The most famous mask-maker in Venice and the workshop most likely to have decent English-language sessions for kids.
-They run 1.5 hour family workshops where you decorate a pre-formed papier-mache mask with paint, gold leaf, feathers, and rhinestones.
-About 39 to 45 euros per person depending on the mask base.
-Kids 6 and up can do this independently.
+They run 1.5-hour family workshops where you decorate a pre-formed papier-mache mask with paint, gold leaf, feathers, and rhinestones.
+About 39 to €45 per person depending on the mask base.
+Kids 6+ can do this independently.
 Younger kids need a parent's help.
 Book at least 2 weeks ahead during peak Carnival.

 Tragicomica (San Polo)

 More artisan-focused, slightly more advanced, and the masks you make here look like real Venetian masks (not craft projects).
-About 60 euros for a 2-hour session.
+About €60 for a 2-hour session.
 Best for kids 8 and up.

 Atelier Marega (San Polo)

 Another excellent option with multiple locations.
 They have shorter 45-minute "express" workshops that work well for kids with shorter attention spans.
-About 30 euros.
+About €30.

 Saving money: workshop-free DIY mask making

-If a workshop will not fit the budget, buy a blank papier-mache mask base from any mask shop for 3 to 8 euros, pick up tempera paints and a few craft feathers, and decorate it back at your apartment.
-We did this for our 5-year-old (in addition to a workshop for the 8-year-old) and she was equally proud of her creation.
+If a workshop won't fit the budget, buy a blank papier-mache mask base from any mask shop for 3 to €8, pick up tempera paints and a few craft feathers, and decorate it back at your apartment.
+We did this for Henry (in addition to a workshop for Olivia and Jack) and he was equally proud of his creation.
+And bring euros - the smaller mask shops can be cash-only, frankly.

 What to Wear: Costumes for Kids